v19hn35h/Contact-Book/README.md

 # Contact Book

 ## Project Overview

-The **Contact Book** is a Python application designed to manage personal contacts.
+The **Contact Book** is a Python application developed as my final project for the CS50P course designed to manage personal contacts.
 It provides a command-line interface to add, view, search, edit, and delete contacts using an SQLite database.

 ## Features